 A little over a month ago, that target was pushed out to November, but his 21-day practice window remained unopened.
 Per Russini and Silver, there were things behind the scenes that contributed to the lack of clarity on a return plan, and some of those things contributed to a situation that now seems to be on the verge of divorce.

-Reports out of the Bay Area claim that Aiyuk has been frequently absent in recent months, failing to attend meeting and declining to participate in other team activities.
+Reports out of the Bay Area claim that Aiyuk has been frequently absent in recent months, failing to attend meetings and declining to participate in other team activities.
 Additionally, the team has “grown increasingly frustrated with (Aiyuk’s) lack of communication.”
 The wideout is reportedly a ghost in the building, working out early in the morning and departing before teammates arrive.
-The report claims that number members of the team — both staff and players — have unsuccessfully reached out, attempting to reel Aiyuk back in.
+The report claims that numerous members of the team — both staff and players — have unsuccessfully reached out, attempting to reel Aiyuk back in.

 According to Russini and Silver, there are still some in the building who are “holding out hope that the relationship can be salvaged” and that he might still make his debut this season, but reconciliation seems an unlikely result at this point.
 Now, those teams that were connected to Aiyuk after his trade request — the Steelers, Browns, and Patriots, who all could use a big upgrade at the position — will likely be watching this situation closely, hoping for Aiyuk’s eventual release.